 A key component of Safe Space is its low barrier to entry, serving those found outside in the cold, on the light rail and in need of a safe place to sleep.
 Those who might not be able to access other shelters can find solace for a night at Safe Space.
 After a brief assessment of their needs coming into the facility, the essentials will be provided such as a light snack, water, hygiene products, a pillow, mat and bedding for one of our 64 beds.
 There is even coffee brewed in the morning.

-Shelter staff can then work with them for a referral to the Ramsey County Coordinated Entry System and other assessment specialists to provide a pathway to housing placement.
+Shelter staff can then work with them for a referral from our referring service providers who make contact with people in need of shelter.
 As Safe Space is an emergency shelter, these services are another key component, helping those enter into long-term stability.
 This approach means that those who find themselves in our shelter for one night need not fear becoming displaced again, as resources will be made available to them for permanent housing solutions.
 In this way, Model Cities is not only providing shelter to those in need, but advancing our mission of creating pathways to prosperity.

 Please use the contact information in the side bar for more information.